Amid nursing shortage, East High School, UR introduce students to careers in health care

 Senior Marcus Moore says nursing is a solid, stable career choice in our region.
 And it provides a way out.
 “It’s definitely important for — especially Black men like me because there are not a lot of Black men and Black staff [in] the nursing field.”

 Student Mchiwa Hassan comes from a family of nurses.
 She said this program equals prospects.
-“It takes a lot of schooling to get there…, but it will be worth it in the end.”
+“It takes a lot of schooling to get there..l, but it will be worth it in the end.”

 The superintendent of East High, Dr. Shaun Nelms, said this partnership is about creating a pipeline to prominent professions here.
 “Students have to see that there viable pathways for them in this community.”